cellsjs/piscosour/README.md

 ```
 shot scaffolding

-## docs: 'Generate Documentation'
-Append documentation from info.md to readme.md of the recipe
+## recipe:docs (Append documentation from info.md to readme.md of the recipe)

 Command: **node bin/pisco.js recipe:docs**

 Generate documentation for your recipe.